Residential Network Update

 For usual home activities:

-(Residents of KAUST residential neighborhoods, including The Palms, Safaa Gardens, Safaa Harbor, Safaa Island, and Safaa Oasis.)
+Residents of KAUST residential neighborhoods, including The Palms, Safaa Gardens, Safaa Harbor, Safaa Island, and Safaa Oasis.

-• No changes will be applied.
+• No changes have been applied.

-• Activities like connecting devices to your home network, browsing, streaming, using connected home devices, or accessing public University resources such as KAUST Portal and internal websites, will continue as usual.
+• Activities like connecting devices to your home network, browsing, streaming, using connected home devices, or accessing public University resources such as the KAUST Portal and internal websites, will continue as usual.

 campus-network